 Jeffrey C. Walker

-Jeffrey C. Walker is ex-Chairman and CEO of CCMP Capital.
-CCMP is the $12 billion successor to JPMorgan Partners, JPMorgan Chase & Co's global private equity group with operations in North America, Europe and Asia.
-He was previously also Vice Chairman of JP Morgan Chase & Co. and Chairman of the JPMorgan Foundation.
-Before co-founding JPMorgan Partners in 1984, Mr. Walker worked in the Investment Banking and Finance Divisions of Chemical Bank and the Audit and Consulting Divisions of Arthur Young & Co.
+Jeffrey C. Walker is ex-chairman and CEO of CCMP Capital, the $12 billion successor to JPMorgan Partners, JPMorgan Chase & Co’s global private equity group with operations in North America, Europe, and Asia.
+He was previously also vice chairman of JP Morgan Chase & Co. and chairman of the JPMorgan Foundation.
+Before co-founding JPMorgan Partners in 1984, he worked in the Investment Banking and Finance Divisions of Chemical Bank and the Audit and Consulting Divisions of Arthur Young & Co.
 Mr. Walker is a Certified Public Accountant and a Certified Management Accountant.
-He graduated with a BS from the University of Virginia and an MBA from the Harvard Business School.
+He graduated with a BS from U.Va. and an MBA from the Harvard Business School.

 Suzanne S. Whitmore

 Suzanne S. Whitmore serves on the Hollins University Board of Trustees, where she was board chair from 2010 to 2012.
 She is also a Regent at the George Washington Foundation in Fredericksburg, Virginia, which includes historic Kenmore as well as George Washington's Ferry Farm, and a Board member of the National Museum of Wildlife Art in Jackson, Wyoming.
 Her previous board activities include the Academy Art Museum (Easton, MD), the Nature Conservancy (DC/MD), Washington and Jefferson College, (Washington, PA), The Girl Scout Council of Greater New York, and the Greenwich Library (Greenwich, CT).
 Suzanne holds a BA in Political Science from Hollins.